Food loss and waste

-The causes of food going uneaten are numerous and occur throughout the food system, during production, processing, distribution, retail and food service sales, and consumption.
-Overall, about one-third of the world's food is thrown away.
-A similar amount is lost on top of that by feeding human-edible food to farm animals (the net effect wastes an estimated 1144 kcal/person/day).
-A 2021 meta-analysis, that did not include food lost during production, by the United Nations Environment Programme found that food waste was a challenge in all countries at all levels of economic development.
-The analysis estimated that global food waste was 931 million tonnes of food waste (about 121 kg per capita) across three sectors: 61 percent from households, 26 percent from food service and 13 percent from retail.
+Food loss and waste is food that is discarded or otherwise lost uneaten.
+This occurs throughout the food system, during production, processing, distribution, retail and food service sales, and consumption.
+Overall, about one-third of the world's food is thrown away, and a huge amount of resources used in food production are wasted.
+A 2021 meta-analysis by the United Nations Environment Programme estimated that global food waste amounted to 931 million tonnes annually (about 121 kg per person) across three sectors: 61 percent from households, 26 percent from food service and 13 percent from retail.

-Wasted food is a major part of the impact of agriculture on climate change (it amounts to 3.3 billion tons of CO_{2}e emissions annually) and other environmental issues, such as land use, water use and loss of biodiversity.
-Prevention of food waste is the highest priority, and when prevention is not possible, the food waste hierarchy ranks the food waste treatment options from preferred to least preferred based on their negative environmental impacts.
-Reuse pathways of surplus food intended for human consumption, such as food donation, is the next best strategy after prevention, followed by animal feed, recycling of nutrients and energy followed by the least preferred option, landfill, which is a major source of the greenhouse gas methane.
-Other considerations include unreclaimed phosphorus in food waste leading to further phosphate mining.
-Moreover, reducing food waste in all parts of the food system is an important part of reducing the environmental impact of agriculture, by reducing the total amount of water, land, and other resources used.
+Food waste is addressed through prevention (e.g. by food preservation), reuse (e.g. food donation), animal feed, or recycling.
+Discarding food in landfills is to be avoided because it is a major source of the greenhouse gas methane.
+Reducing food waste in all parts of the food system is an important part of reducing the environmental impact of agriculture, by reducing the total amount of water, land, and other resources used.

-The UN's Sustainable Development Goal Target 12.3 seeks to "halve global per capita food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses" by 2030.
-Climate change mitigation strategies prominently feature reducing food waste.
+Wasted food is a major part of the impact of agriculture on climate change (it amounts to 3.3 billion tons of carbon dioxide equivalent emissions annually) and other environmental issues, such as land use, water use and loss of biodiversity.
+It also conflicts with food insecurity in parts of the world.
+The UN's Sustainable Development Goals seek to "halve global per capita food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses" by 2030.
 In the 2022 United Nations Biodiversity Conference nations agreed to reduce food waste by 50% by the year 2030.